-What are the key features of industrial building design?
+What are the key considerations in industrial building design?

 -